madeeldevops/linux/tmux/README.md

 I am using it with termius so i don't need the copy/paste in conf.
 Don't forget to clone git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm

-Install the plugin and theme by `Prefix L`
+Install the plugin and theme by `Prefix I`

 Attaching to session : `tmux attach -t session` or `tmux a -t session`